umbgtt10/distributed_systems_labs/map-reduce/process-rpc/README.md

 2.  **Serialization Overhead**: All data must be serialized to Protobuf and deserialized.
 3.  **Network Stack**: Communication goes through the full TCP/IP stack (loopback).

+**Distributed System Trade-off**:
-However, it provides the best simulation of a real distributed system where components fail independently and share no memory.
+While slower, this provides the **best simulation of a real distributed system**.
+Components fail independently, share no memory, and communicate strictly over the network.
+This architecture forces you to handle partial failures and network partitions correctly, which is the primary challenge in distributed systems.

 ---